-- let us make a joyful noise to the rock of our salvation! - Let us come into his presence with thanksgiving; - C let us make a joyful noise to him with songs of praise! - L For the Lord is a great God, - C and a great King above all gods. - L In his hand are the depths of the earth; - C the heights of the mountains are his also.
+- L Oh come, let us sing to the Lord; - let us make a joyful noise to the rock of our salvation! - Let us come into his presence with thanksgiving; - let us make a joyful noise to him with songs of praise! - L For the Lord is a great God, - C and a great King above all gods. - L In his hand are the depths of the earth; - C the heights of the mountains are his also.